dcq-31/dcq-31/README.md

 ### Hi there! 👋

-🌟 I'm Darián Capote Quintana, a Frontend Developer and Automation Student.
-My mission :dart: is to perpetually evolve, contribute, and leave a positive mark in software development and automation of things.
+🌟 I'm Darián Capote Quintana, A highly motivated Automation Engineering graduate who loves programming.

 ### About Me

-🎓 I'm a passionate student studying Automation Engineering, driven by curiosity and a love for technology.

-💻 As a frontend programmer, I specialize in crafting dynamic and user-friendly interfaces using technologies like Vue.js :green_heart: , Tailwind CSS, and Bootstrap.
-I'm committed to delivering engaging experiences that enhance user interactions and satisfaction.
+💻 Frontend developer specialized in crafting dynamic and user-friendly interfaces using technologies like **Vue.js** and **Tailwind CSS**.

-🐍 Junior Python programmer.

-🏆 With over four years of experience in competitive programming, I've sharpened my problem-solving skills and gained insights into algorithmic complexities.
-Noteworthy achievements include participating in the Iberoamerican Computer Science Competition 2020 and achieving the 7th position in the Caribbean Finals of the ICPC 2023.
+🏆 Competitive programmer with over four years of experience, I've sharpened my problem-solving skills and gained insights into algorithmic complexities.

-🤖 Currently, I'm venturing into the exciting world of machine learning as an apprentice.

-📚 I believe in the power of continuous learning and self-improvement.
+🐍 **Python programmer**, I leveraging Python for scripting and automation.
+Constantly exploring its versatility in real-world problem-solving.

 ### Let's Connect!

 📫 Interested in collaborating on projects or discussing tech topics?, feel free to reach out to me via [Telegram](https://t.me/dcq31), [LinkedIn](https://www.linkedin.com/in/dari%C3%A1n-capote-quintana/), [Email](mailto:dariancapoteq@gmail.com).

 ### Statistics